AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 int arr[4];
 passR(arr);   // OK: T deduced as int (&)[4] (also the type of arg)
 ```
-In each of these cases, inside `passR` the parameter `arg` has a type that “knows”
+In each of these cases, inside `passR` the parameter `arg` has a type that "knows"
 whether we passed an rvalue (to use move semantics) or a constant/non-constant lvalue.
 This is the only way to pass an argument,
 such that it can be used to distinguish behavior for all of these three cases.